LAS1819/musci-band-product-landingpage/user-stories.md

 - [ ] **User Story 13:** The navbar should always be at the top of the viewport.
 - [ ] **User Story 14:** My product landing page should have at least one media query.
 - [ ] **User Story 15:** My product landing page should utilize CSS flexbox at least once.

+	-  you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js